-The Financial Management Plan will therefore base any modelling or scenario planning on assumptions that our resource allocation from SG remains unchanged throughout the period and that income levels are the same as in 2017/18.
+The Financial Management Plan will therefore base any modelling or scenario planning on assumptions that our resource allocation from SG remains unchanged throughout the period and that income levels are the same as in 2018/19.
 This plan shall also be supported by detailed financial planning spreadsheets which can be adapted to reflect different scenarios, some of which are outlined later in this plan.
 Should any material changes become known through the budget planning processes, this document shall be updated.

-Some significant elements incorporated into our forecast for 17/18 (and beyond) are:
+Some significant elements incorporated into our forecast for 18/19 (and beyond) are:

-- Revised income based on operational changes within the poultry sector of the Scottish meat industry and increased charge out rates. - Development and implementation of a central model for feed official controls delivery during the latter part of the financial year (with an associated transfer of budget in-year) - Estimated savings following a review of how we deliver other official controls delivery contracts - SG pay awards as per the public pay policy guidance
+- Revised income based on operational changes within the poultry sector of the Scottish meat industry and associated charge out rates. - Estimated savings following a review of how we deliver other official controls delivery contracts - SG pay awards as per the public pay policy guidance - An estimate of the likely resource requirements for delivering Brexit related activities.